 What if I want to end this monthly contract

 You need to ask in writing for the support or service contract to be ended allowing 30 days notice.
 Don’t just lock us out of your hosting account without telling us or we’ll continue to bill you.

-Termination of the support contract also implies termination of your hosting contract if you are hosting with us, so before the contract ends, you will need to arrange alternative hosting, but we’re happy to assist with the move.
+Termination of the support contract also implies termination of your hosting contract if you are hosting with us, so before the contract ends, you will need to arrange alternative hosting, but we’re happy to provide everything you need to move smoothly.

 Unlimited hosting from £30 a month?
 That sounds too good to be true!

 Yes, unfortunately it is.
 It’s quite possible if your site experiences a lot of traffic (good or bad) that the hosting costs will spiral.
 As such we reserve the right to terminate your free hosting at any point.
 We will provide 14 days notice before terminating the free hosting we provide and promise to work with you to find a suitable and cost effective alternative.